Yuting Ye

 yutingye.public AT gmail.com

 I am currently a research director at Meta.
-My work focuses on body motion tracking and synthesis for digital avatars in the Metaverse and for robots in the real world.
-I have also contributed to the hand tracking feature in Quest and Quest 2.
-In a previous life, I was an R&D engineer at Industrial Light & Magic, where I developed animation and rigging tools for both realistic and imaginary creatures.
+My reesarch in human motion has wide applications in robotics, AR/VR, games and movies, and biomechanics.
+I have contributed to the body tracking and hand tracking features in Meta Quest.
+In a previous life, I was an R&D engineer at Industrial Light & Magic, where I developed animation and rigging tools for artistis.
 I am interested in building accessible and intuitive tools for creative expression and storytelling in immersive 3D experiences.
 Sometimes, I am lucky enough to publish early research ideas.
 Check out my research projects and Google Scholar to learn more about my work.